 Nitrox: A combination of oxygen and nitrogen, which can help decrease the chance of experiencing decompression sickness on a prolonged dive.

 Trimix: A combination of helium, nitrogen, and oxygen typically used by deep or technical divers.
 With helium in the mix, the chance of experiencing nitrogen narcosis is reduced.
 Helium is significantly more expensive than nitrogen and oxygen.
+Trimix is used for deep diving because it does not cause narcosis.

 Filling compressed air is extremely straightforward and thus very affordable.
 Filling nitrogen is a more arduous process that requires the cylinder to be cleaned first, so dive shops typically charge more (and have a minimum charge) for filling both nitrox and trimix.